 Although it is a high-fat food, the fat is a healthy fat.
 When your body consumes fat, your brain will receive signals that you can slow down your appetite.
 Although bad fat can clog arteries, good fat will breakdown carbohydrates, which ultimately helps to keep sugar levels stable.
 By keeping sugar levels stable, this could reduce the risk of diabetes and make already existing diabetes more comfortable to control.

 8. Reduces Inflammation

-Avocados also contain polyhydroxylated fatty alcohols.
-This is a very powerful and natural anti-inflammatory agent.
+Avocados also contain polyhydroxylated fatty alcohols, which is a potent and natural anti-inflammatory agent.
 By eating plenty of guacamole, you will reduce inflammation throughout your body.
 By reducing inflammation, such inflammatory diseases as arthritis, ulcerative colitis, asthma, Crohn's are more apt to go into remission.
-Vitamin E and Vitamin C are also anti-inflammatory agents These antioxidants fight against damage that chronic inflammation causes.
+Vitamin E and Vitamin C are also anti-inflammatory agents.
+These antioxidants fight against the damage that chronic inflammation causes.

 Oleic acid, which is a monosaturated fatty acid, is found in both avocados and olive oil.
 As stated before it is a good fat that reduces inflammation and essential for the heart to beat

 Vitamin K is essential for overall bone health.
 If you eat half of an avocado, you get 25 percent of the daily recommended value.
 Vitamin K also helps increase the absorption of calcium, which only further adds to the aid it does towards the bones, which prevents such bone diseases as osteoporosis.

 10. Great for Pregnant Women and the Unborn Baby